GeorgeGee/league-summoner-name-checker/README.md

 3. Open PowerShell or Command Prompt and change directory to the folder which contains the downloaded files
 4. Run the following command:
 `.\SummonerNameCheckerConsole.exe --apikey "API_KEY" --input "names.txt" --server "euw1"`
 > Replace `API_KEY` with your Riot Games API key.
-Get one for free at https://developer.riotgames.com
+Get one for free at the [Riot Developer Portal](https://developer.riotgames.com)
+> [Rate Limits apply](https://developer.riotgames.com/rate-limiting.html).
+The library will respect these limits by waiting the recommended time period before retrying requests.

 ## Arguments
 Name|Type|Description